mumoshu/kubeherd/README.md

 This toolkit provides a reusable and/or educative helm charts to make it easier for most people.

-### Automatic redeployment
+### Automatic (re)deployment

 Recreating your cluster requires you to gather/reproduce the whole apps which were intended to be running on the old cluster to the new one.
-In case you have a StatefulSet running on the old node, migration from old to new one is even harder.

-This toolkit "resolves" this problem by forcing you:
+Do you manually kick your Jenkins to deploy all of your apps to the new cluster?

+Solution: `kubeherd deploy` deploys a set of helm charts declared in your charts.yaml(helmfile), so that

+- You have an in-cluster CI pipeline per kubeherd-system and per microservice/namespace reacts by installing the required helm charts whenever a cluster starts and GitHub deployments are created.

+Note that this relies the following assumptions:

-- to NOT deploy any stateful workloads on Kubernetes on AWS.
+- DO NOT deploy any stateful workloads on Kubernetes on AWS.
 Use [kube-ingress-aws-controller](https://github.com/zalando-incubator/kube-ingress-aws-controller) instead.
-- to NOT use k8s' `Service` of `type: LoadBalancer`.
+- DO NOT use k8s' `Service` of `type: LoadBalancer`.
 Use other than that to automatically update existing ELBs to add the worker nodes in the new k8s cluster.

-while allowing you:

-- to have an in-cluster CI pipeline reacts by deployments the required apps whenever a cluster starts and GitHub deployments are created.

 ### Machine image builds

 It is often cumbersome to update your OS on every node.
 Even with Container Linux, the standard method of enabling locksmithd + update_engine, or even container-linux-update-operator don't fit when you bake specific binaries and images into machine images.
 It also doesn't work well with ASG and Spot Fleets as an OS update doesn't (of course) update the launch configuration/specification to have a newer AMI ID.
 It eventually results in unnecessary rolling-updates of nodes.

-`kubeherd build ami` invokes a packer build to produce an AMI based on the latest Container Linux release.
+Solution: `kubeherd build ami` invokes a packer build to produce an AMI based on the latest Container Linux release.

 ### Tech stacks